grame-cncm/embaudio/web/docs/lectures/lecture1.md

 The schematics of the audio shield board, rev. D,  can bee seen [here](https://www.pjrc.com/store/teensy3_audio.html) and the schématic of the Teensy 4.0 can be seen at the end of the page [here](https://www.pjrc.com/store/teensy40.html).
 Of course, as they are both made by PJRC, they are designed to be compatible.
 We (the teachers!) have soldered the connectors so that the audio shiel can be easily connected to the tennsy.

 The USB connector of the Teensy can support many serial communication from the host computer to the Teensy: (JTAG for flashing/programming, Serial UART, midi, mouse etc. see `Tools -> USB Type` menu in arduino IDE).
-In AUD it is mainly used to program the device (i.e. download binary code into flash memory) and textual communication between the host and the Teensy using UART communicatino protocol (Serial).
-In linux machine, the serial port will appear as `/dev/ttyACM0`
+In AUD the USB connector is  used to program the device (i.e. download binary code into flash memory) and ascii communication between the host and the Teensy (i.e. using UART/Serial communicatino protocol).
+In linux machines, when the teensy USB cable is connected, the serial port will appear as `/dev/ttyACM0`

 #Teensy 4.0 processor: NXP  i.MX RT1062